 Since the island is a very metropolitan location, you can also find all sorts of accommodations all over the island.
-From cheaper hostels, airbnb and B&B’s that cost 500 to 1000 PHP to budget hotels that go for 1000 to 3000 PHP (only 19 to 57 USD) to luxury accommodations costing 5000 PHP, you’ll find a place that fits your budget, for sure!
+From cheaper hostels, airbnb and B&B’s that cost 500-1000 PHP to budget hotels that go for 1000-3000 PHP (only 19-57 USD) to luxury accommodations costing 5000 PHP, you’ll find a place that fits your budget, for sure!

 If you want to sign up for Airbnb, click here to avail our 30 USD discount coupon with your first booking!